schnitz-air/Prisma_API_scripts/README.md

    `python set_prisma_repo_branches.py --repository <repository_name> --branch <branch_name>`

 The script will create a timestamped JSON file with the current branch information for all repositories before making any changes.
 It requires the PRISMA_API_URL, PRISMA_ACCESS_KEY, and PRISMA_SECRET_KEY environment variables to be set for authentication.

+## Additional Resources

+For more detailed information on specific actions, please refer to the following resources:

+- **Creating an Access Key and Secret Key**: Learn how to generate and manage your credentials by following the official Prisma Cloud documentation: [Create Access Keys](https://docs.prismacloud.io/en/enterprise-edition/content-collections/administration/create-access-keys)

+- **Setting up a Python Environment**: To create and manage a Python virtual environment, refer to the official Python documentation: [Creating Virtual Environments](https://docs.python.org/3/library/venv.html)

+These resources will provide you with step-by-step instructions to help you get started quickly and efficiently.